 What Do We Mean By Automation?

 While the idea of automated technology isn’t anything new, understanding just what it is and how it could help us in the future is the first step to adopting these technologies in the future.
 Automation is the name given to a technology that “allows a process or procedure to be performed without human assistance.”
-Essentially, this means that if a process can take place without the need for any control by a human and that all actions are automatic, it is automated.
-Smart and automated technologies are quickly becoming commonplace in the digital world, but for construction and mining, it is just the beginning
+Essentially, this means that if a process can take place without the need for any control by a human and all actions are automatic, it is automated.
+Intelligent and automated technologies are quickly becoming commonplace in the digital world, but for construction and mining, it is just the beginning

 Transportation tools and materials from A to B can often take a substantial amount of time.
 With a rapidly aging and thinning workforce, they are finding a way to put resources and manpower where it’s needed rather than into driving could save a significant amount of time in the long run.
 By automating vehicles, the ability to transport materials and more efficiently distribute resources could save money and time and, of course, ensure that the workforce are spread across much more advantageous positions throughout the industry.

 In a similar way to automated vehicles, the automation of equipment could help to streamline the mining and construction processes considerably.
 Still, even more so than that, it can increase safety.
 From machines that can extract specific minerals and rocks without the need for any human miners to go underground to devices that can analyze safety and risk management to ensure that workers are kept safe at all times, automation could be the key to reducing injury and casualties in dangerous industries.